Brittas, County Dublin: Blue Gardenia pub

-St. Brigids' Nursing Home, Crooksling
+St. Brigid's Nursing Home, Crooksling

-St. Brigids' Nursing Home was a facility caring for long-term female residents on a 26-28 acre site just north of Brittas in the townland of Crooksling.
+St. Brigid's Nursing Home was a facility caring for long-term female residents on a 26-28 acre site just north of Brittas in the townland of Crooksling.
 A day care centre was also on the site.
 St. Brigids' was first acquired by the joint hospital board of Dublin County Borough in 1911 under the 1908 Act and was originally opened in June 1911 as the 'Crooksling Sanatorium', for the treatment of patients with tuberculosis.
 Away from the pollution of the city below, the fresh and pure air of the site was considered beneficial for the treatment of the illness.
 In 1912, Thomas Francis McNamara was appointed architect to the Dublin Joint Hospital Board and designed many additions to the site including a new day room, doctor's residence, nurses' quarters etc.

 By the late 1950s tuberculosis had effectively been eliminated as a major health risk in Ireland, and the site's function gradually changed to that of a nursing home.
 The site started to be downgraded in the 2010s, with half of its beds closed in the year 2011.
 In 2016, the HSE declared that St Brigid's Hospital was not fit for purpose and could no longer care for the elderly.

 In April 2021 it was revealed that the Crooksling site, valued at approximately €1m, was expected to be on sale by the end of the month, however Minister for Health Stephen Donnelly delayed the sale.
 In July 2021 it was perceived that the site had been "safeguarded for the foreseeable future".

+In February 2024 there was a major fire at the site.
+On the morning of Sunday 4 February 2024, a fire broke out causing serious damage to the former nursing home.
+News media suggested it was arson, highlighting that there had been local rumours that the site was intended to accommodate asylum seekers.